 Next, within the logistics stage:

-Finally, practicing your pitch in advance can be a great way to boost your confidence as you wrap up the preparation stage.
+Finally, practicing your pitch in advance can greatly boost your confidence as you wrap up the preparation stage.

 Learn how to connect in a virtual environment

 The preparation steps outlined above will help set you up to connect during your virtual sales calls.
-Once on the call, there are a few more techniques you can use to connect with your potential client.
+Once on the call, you can use a few more techniques to communicate with your potential client.

 Invest in the follow-up

-A virtual sales call isn’t over the moment your call wraps up and you press the “leave” button.
-The follow-up is an essential step in maintaining interest, scheduling that next meeting, or – hopefully – finalizing the sale!
+A virtual sales call isn’t over when your call wraps up and you press the “leave” button.
+Following up is an essential step in maintaining interest, scheduling that next meeting, or—hopefully—finalizing the sale!

 Once you’ve completed a sales call, aim to send a follow-up email within the first hour.
 Research shows that companies that do so are more than seven times more likely to qualify the lead than those who wait longer than an hour to follow up.
 And with more than 80% of sales deals taking five or more contacts to secure the sale, it’s well worth getting a head start!

-A follow-up email can be as simple as a quick thank you and a reiteration of the key points covered during the meeting.
-If there were action items discussed, aim to restate these, as well as to immediately follow up on those you are responsible for – such as attaching a pitch deck or providing an answer to a specific question the prospect had.
+A follow-up email can be as simple as a quick thank you and reiterate the key points covered during the meeting.
+If action items were discussed, aim to restate these and immediately follow up on those you are responsible for—such as attaching a pitch deck or providing an answer to a specific question the prospect had.

-Since multiple follow-ups are often called for, aim to add value with each email you send, and offer your lead a specific action they can take to follow up.
+Since multiple follow-ups are often required, aim to add value with each email you send and offer your lead a specific action they can take to follow up.

 Master the remote sale with VODIUM

-Confidence communicates competency and builds trust – both essential elements of the remote sale.
-Born out of the COVID-19 pandemic, VODIUM is committed to empowering remote and hybrid workers to communicate with confidence.
+Confidence communicates competency and builds trust – essential elements of the remote sale.
+Born out of the COVID-19 pandemic, VODIUM is committed to empowering remote and hybrid workers to communicate confidently.

-To find out more about how VODIUM’s virtual teleprompter app can help you master the remote sale, read more about virtual communication, or get started with your free trial of VODIUM, reach out to VODIUM today!
+To learn more about how VODIUM’s virtual teleprompter app can help you master the remote sale, read more about virtual communication, or get started with your free trial of VODIUM, reach out to VODIUM today!

 COMMENTS